Torah scroll: Single-scroll Pentateuch

 The researchers working on the En-Gedi Scroll have concluded that by the fourth century CE, there was no halakhic rule yet prescribing that scrolls used for liturgical purposes must contain the entire Pentateuch.
 As of 2018, no other statements regarding when this rule came into being could be made with any degree of certainty.
 While the physically determined date for the scroll points to the 3rd or 4th centuries, its text has been palaeographically dated by Ada Yardeni to the first century CE or the early second at the latest, a discrepancy not uncommon in this field, which could push back in time the entire discussion.

 En-Gedi Scroll

 The En-Gedi Scroll is a Hebrew parchment radiocarbon-dated to the 3rd or 4th century CE (88.9% certainty for 210–390 CE), although paleographical considerations suggest that it may date back to the 1st or early 2nd century CE.
-The charred scroll, found in situ in the synagogue's Torah niche, was discovered to contain a portion of Leviticus, making it the earliest copy of a Pentateuchal book ever found in a Holy Ark.
+The charred scroll, found in situ in the Torah niche of the ruined synagogue of the Jewish town of Ein Gedi (the town having been abandoned in the 7th century CE after a fire), was discovered to contain a portion of Leviticus, making it the earliest copy of a Pentateuchal book ever found in a Holy Ark.
 The deciphered text fragment is identical to what was to become during the Middle Ages the standard text of the Hebrew Bible, the Masoretic Text, which it precedes by several centuries; it thus constitutes the earliest evidence of this authoritative text version.
 The scroll is badly charred and fragmented and required noninvasive scientific techniques to virtually unwrap and read.